gropaul/WebEng2/README.md

 * 🔧 `build-dev` - build web app using development mode (faster build without minification and optimization)
 * 🔧 `build-prod` - build web app for production

+## Docker
+* Docker image can be build from main directory: `docker build -t webeng2 .`
+* Exposed container port for the application is 8080
+* HTTPS must be used in order to use the "Current location" feature!!

 ## Ansprechpartner

 | Rolle                                  | Ansprechpartner           |